-And that includes people who have jobs.
-There are hundreds of thousands of people in paid work who are struggling to get by.
+More people now living in poverty are currently in paid work than out of it - millions are struggling to get by.
 People who make a huge contribution to society like care workers, class room assistants that end up juggling two or three jobs just to make ends meet.

 The fact that it’s so hard to escape the poverty trap doesn’t mean the problem is big – it means it’s endemic.

 A Robin Hood Tax could help us create the society we all wish to live in.
 We may be in the shadow of recession, but we shouldn’t wait until recovery dawns to fight poverty.

 The Robin Hood Tax could raise billions every year to help fight poverty in the UK.
 It could help end child poverty, reform the welfare system, end fuel poverty and protect frontline services.